aannenko/simple-python-api/src/README.md

-# Stage 1: Flask
+# Stage 2: SQLAlchemy and SQLite
-This is the initial stage of development, it focuses on building a minimal [Flask Web API](https://flask.palletsprojects.com/en/stable/quickstart/).
-The goal here is to keep the codebase simple and highlight the basics of Flask.
+This is the second stage of development, focusing on integration of the existing [Flask Web API](https://flask.palletsprojects.com/en/stable/quickstart/) with [SQLAlchemy](https://docs.sqlalchemy.org/en/20/orm/quickstart.html) and [SQLite](https://sqlite.org/).
+The goal is to keep the codebase simple and showcase basic interaction with databases.

 ## Project Structure
 - `app.py`: Main entry point for the Flask application.
+Handles API routes and ensures the database is created and seeded on startup.
-- `Models/`: Contains data models (e.g., `sightseeing.py`, `sightseeing_page.py`).
+- `Models/`: Contains data models (e.g., `sightseeing.py`). `sightseeing.py` is now a SQLAlchemy ORM model.
+- `DTO/`: Contains Data Transfer Objects (DTOs) used to define the structure of data returned or consumed by the API endpoints (e.g. `sightseeing_page.py`).
 - `Services/`: Contains service logic (e.g., `sightseeing_service.py`).
+All data access is now via SQLAlchemy and the database.
+- `Database/`: Contains database setup (`db.py`) and seeding logic (`seed.py`).
 - `app.http`: Example HTTP requests for testing the API.

 ## Getting started